 We originally hoped to add on a side-trip to New York City.
 Because New York is New York and I wanted to meet up with Jonathan Fields from The Good Life Project in person!
 He’s such an inspiration to us an such a great guy.
 I chatted to him recently in a phone interview and he was keen to meet in real life.

 But, after running the numbers and evaluating our goals, we realized our NYC goal was too wild.
 It was going to cost us way too much (yeah New York over the festive season) and would drain our energy.
 Think running around being a tourist.
 This trip wasn’t really about us being tourists.
 We’ve been doing that for the past 14 months.

 Plus, we’ve done New York for Christmas before, and this trip was about business and catching up with beloved friends.

 We were going to fly straight to D.C. for the event, and then, either fly to Raleigh or our friend Hitesh was going to come pick us up form D.C.
 We decided to investigate possibly flying into Raleigh and then either driving, or flying, to D.C from there.

 We had to run through each scenario taking into account price and time.

 From Sydney, we can fly to the States on Qantas via Los Angeles or Dallas.

 I hate LAX with a passion and wanted to avoid flying through there.
-At first we just ran the numbers through Dallas.
+At first, we just ran the numbers through Dallas.
 But, then we thought we better check LAX.
 Bummer dude.
 It was cheaper, and by enough to warrant flying through there.

 5. Be flexible on dates and times

-Originally we thought we were locked in with dates as we were flying direct to D.C. and the summit was on the 9th.
+Originally we thought we were locked in with dates as we were flying directly to D.C. and the summit was on the 9th.
 So we were looking at flights a couple of days before this.